 Rails is extremely versatile and have a very strong community around the web development framework.
 It has a large pool of core developers, plugins developers, conferences, books and great open-source libraries which help speed up development process.

-For the reason that the framework is so extensive, it would require quite an effort to do custom changes for anything that is outside of the framework’s scope.
+For the reason that the framework is so extensive, it would require quite an effort to do custom changes for anything that is outside the framework’s scope.
 A lot of developers find the framework conventions quite annoying and bypass the framework altogether.

 Django, in most cases, is highly criticized for its inactive or rather dead community support.
 Django have very little online forums and any that are available most of the Django community exists in mailing lists and user groups.